adafruit/Adafruit_CircuitPython_Register/README.md

         world = i2c_bit.RWBit(0x1, 0x0)
         """Bit to indicate if world is lit."""

-Lastly, we need to add two instance members `i2c` and `device_address` so that the register classes know how to talk to the device.
-Make sure their names are exact, otherwise the registers will not be able to find them.
+Lastly, we need to add an `i2c_device` member that manages sharing the I2C bus for us.
+Make sure the name is exact, otherwise the registers will not be able to find it.
 Also, make sure that the i2c device implements the `nativeio.I2C` interface.

         def __init__(self, i2c, device_address=0x0):
-            self.i2c = i2c
-            self.device_address = device_address
+            self.i2c_device = i2c_device.I2CDevice(i2c, device_address)

 Thats it!
 Now we have a class we can use to talk to those registers: